 Meet Rita

-I enjoy exploring ideas around life, the universe and everything, particularly taking inspiration from the body, nature and cultures that have integrative worldviews.
+How we navigate life, the universe and everything can be understood through many lenses.
+I particularly take inspiration from the body, nature and cultures that have integrative worldviews, with story in many forms at the heart of this.
 It is my strong belief that more open conversation around death can offer our society wildly more than merely improved funeral planning.
 When we fully occupy our mortality, we become participants in a way of living that extends far beyond our own individual bodies and minds.

 Why meet with my mortality?